atyryshkina/algorithm-performance-analysis/README.md

   - parameters whose names end with "|\__identifier__"
 2. Remove any categorical parameters whose number of unique categories exceed a threshhold

 With these filters, we are able to remove most of the parameters that are either identifiers or labels.
 Since identifiers and labels are more likely to negatively affect and add noise to the results of a machine learning model we are more concerned with removing these than removing reduntant parameters.
+In this paper, we used a unique category threshhold of 10.

 There are also some important attributes, that are not immediately available in the dataset.
 For instance, the complexity of bwa mem is O(reference size \* input file size), so this is a very important attribute.
 However, this product is not a variable of the bwa mem dataset, but can be calculated and added.
 Just to note, in the Galaxy dataset, if the reference genome *name* is provided then the reference genome *size* is not provided.
 This is because the method in which the attributes were tracked.